Tiredness

 • Ask about other household members’ health and well-being.
 Carbon monoxide poisoning would be likely to affect them too.

-• Do not be over zealous for the usual ‘blood screen’.
-Often patients ‘promised’ blood tests if their symptoms persist do not return.
-Also, checking blood quite often raises irrelevant abnormalities that concern the patient and confuse the issue.
+• Do not be too trigger-happy with the usual ‘blood screen’.
+Many patients ‘promised’ blood tests if their symptoms persist another month do not return.
+Also, checking blood quite often raises irrelevant abnormalities which concern the patient and confuse the issue.

 Red Flags